tilburgsciencehub/website/content/topics/Research-skills/Writing/master-thesis-guide/data_coding.md

 GitHub is a powerful version control platform that allows you to manage and track changes in your code.
 This ensures transparency, and organization throughout the research process.

-### Why use GitHub for your research project, or Master Thesis?
+### Why use GitHub for your course project or Master Thesis?

 Even if your project/thesis is not a collaborative project, keeping your work on GitHub still offers a lot of advantages: